-During the winter of 2008/09 Woolworths collapsed.
-This much-loved British high street institution was a major casualty of the 2008 Financial Crisis.
-It went into administration one year short of its 100th anniversary and its network of more than 800 stores closed with over 25,000 employees losing their jobs.
-Importantly – literally overnight – the economic recession was tangible and visible to people at street level across the nation and was no longer just data on computer screens privy to those enclosed in glass-fronted offices.
+During the winter of 2008/09 Woolworths went into administration.
+This much-loved British high street institution became a significant casualty of the 2008 Financial Crisis.
+One year short of its 100th anniversary, its network of more than 800 stores closed with over 25,000 employees losing their jobs.

 This experience inspired me to visit Woolworths stores in London and parts of the South East of England, photographing the shop fronts and creating a record ahead of their eventual disappearance.
 These images form the core of the book entitled Open & Closed.
 Then in 2015, during a series of night walks David Kendall interviewed me whilst we revisited some of the sites I had previously photographed, and any trace of the Woolworths stores had been replaced by a new retail outlet.
 This conversation has formed the basis to the accompanying dialogue contained in the book and touches upon the Woolworths story itself, issues to do with urban regeneration as well as methodologies of the work.